The Linn episode offers more insight into how the couple got to know each other during a pandemic.

 Living & Learning with Reba McEntire, Season One

 The first season reunited the Country Music Hall of Fame member with co-host Melissa Peterman, a fellow cast member from the sitcom Reba.
 The season two trailer doesn't mention Peterman, revealing that McEntire's now flying solo as a podcast host.

-Two episodes of the 12-part first season debuted on Monday (Sept.
-21).
+Two episodes of the 12-part first season debuted on Sept.
+21, 2020.
 Episode one covers the topic of friendship and features actor Leslie Jordan and country star Lauren Alaina.
 For episode two, McEntire and Peterman discuss "Forging Your Path" with the superstar of superstars, Dolly Parton.